cc11rocks/encryptedMountHDD/README.md

 These are productivity scripts to mount and unmount encrypted external devices as a device.

-Assumed is that the partition is encrypted with dm-crypt with LUKS with ext4.
+Assumed is that the partition is encrypted with dm-crypt with LUKS with an ext4 filesystem.
 You may need to modify the script for other encryption or filesystem types (feel free to fork the project).